 Each high school shall have a valedictorian and a salutatorian.
 Candidates for the honor of valedictorian and salutatorian must be in attendance at the awarding high school for the entire school year in which the honor is bestowed, reasonable and ordinary absences are exceptions.
 Candidates must be classified as senior(s) during both the fall and spring semesters of the graduating and awarding year.
-Alternatively, individuals who will not be classified as senior(s) during both the fall and spring semesters of the graduating and awarding year may qualify and become eligible for the honor of valedictorian and salutatorian by filing a written declaration of intent to graduate, with the building principal, on or before the tenth day of school.
+Alternatively, individuals who will not be classified as senior(s) during both the fall and spring semesters of the graduating and awarding year of the graduating and awarding year of valedictorian and salutatorian by filing a written declaration of intent to graduate, with the building principal, on or before the tenth day of school.